gupendrakumar/maven-quick-start/README.md

 # maven-quick-start
-repository for a quick start with Maven
+Sample repository for a quick start with Maven Project